SNP claims 'future of our planet' depends on Scottish independence

 “We need independence to invest in our bountiful renewable energy resources, which are the envy of Europe.

-“The future of our planet depends on it - and it’s too important to be left to the Tories.”
+“The future of our planet depends on it - and it’s too important to be left to the Tories.

+"Never forget what Westminster control means for Scotland.
+Westminster control means the North east of Scotland is overlooked for investment in crucial carbon capture projects.

+"Westminster control means pork barrel politics, where cash that should come to Scotland is diverted to shore up Tory votes in England.

 Mr Brown said the SNP already had a “cast-iron mandate” for a second referendum, but asked activists to add to it with a “thumping triumph” in next May’s council elections.